awslabs/data-on-eks/analytics/emr-eks-yunikorn/README.md

-# Monitoring EMR on EKS jobs with Amazon Prometheus and Amazon Grafana
+# EMR on EKS with Apache YuniKorn Batch Scheduler
-Checkout the [documentation website](https://awslabs.github.io/data-on-eks/docs/amazon-emr-on-eks/emr-eks-amp-amg) to deploy this pattern and run sample tests.
+Checkout the [documentation website](https://awslabs.github.io/data-on-eks/docs/amazon-emr-on-eks/emr-eks-yunikorn) to deploy this pattern and run sample tests.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements